 - 121 Point Dual Fast AF with Cross Type On Chip Phase Detection focusing

 King of speed boasting the best Micro Four Thirds sensor

-Olympus is always one of the most famous company when it comes to building some of the most solid cameras with excellent optics.
-In 2013, they produced a device which was a game changer for the company in terms of profits.
-The Olympus’ OM-D E-M1 offered so much to its users and even in 2018, it is still very much competitive.
+Olympus is always one of the most famous companies when it comes to building some of the most solid cameras with excellent optics.
+In 2013, they produced a device that was a game changer for the company in terms of profits.
+The Olympus’ OM-D E-M1 mirrorless camera offered so much to its users and even in 2019, it is still very much competitive.